xwiki-contrib/machine-translation/TESTS.md

 ```

 2. Run translator on all wiki languages

+### Expected result

-3. Expected result: the page is correctly translated in all languages
+The page is correctly translated in all languages

 ## Document with object and attachments